openstack/ceilometer/doc/source/configuration.rst

 The sample configuration file for Ceilometer, named :file:`etc/ceilometer/ceilometer.conf.sample`, was removed from version control after the Icehouse release.
-For more details, please read the file :file:`etc/ceilometer/README-ceilometer.conf.txt`.
 You can generate this sample configuration file by running ``tox -e genconfig``.

 .. _Pipeline-Configuration: